International Admissions Requirements

 - 550 on the paper-based test

-- Official IELTS score report.
-To be considered for admission, students must submit a minimum score of
+- Official International English Language Testing System (IELTS) score report.
+To be considered for admission, an applicant must submit a minimum score of

 - 6.5 on the IELTS test

 - Completion of the required level at a partner ESL institution (please inquire)